 Have your post-run recovery snacks and meals ready beforehand.

 Choose foods loaded with carbs and protein to replenish your muscle and hold off hunger.

 Depending on your preference and personal goals, go for a 3-to-1 or 4-to-1 ratio of carbs to protein.

-There is a fact that no one can deny: runners who stay well hydrated can run harder, perform better, and have an awesome and enjoyable time doing it.
+Runners who stay well-hydrated run harder, perform better and have an enjoyable time doing it.

-As you already know, water is essential to almost every bodily function.
-In fact, a mere 2 percent drop in body weight in fluid can drastically reduce your power and athletic performance.
+As research shows, losing two percent of body weight in fluid can drastically reduce your power and athletic performance.

 Keep your body well hydrated throughout the day.

 Shoot for at least 100 to 120 ounces of water—the equivalent of 12 to 15 cups.

 As a rule, drink 8 to 12 ounces of water right before you start running to ensure that you’re hydrated starting off.